manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

       if view == j
          send ("view change", j) to all client libraries send resend to all replicas (in order)

-   // Heartbeat from primary
-   if no client message for some predetermined time t (and view == j):
-      send ("heartbeat", j) to all replicas (in order)
 ```

 Can we use the above protocol under omission failures?
 No!
 Here is where the protocol fails: